 Proper maintenance and cleaning of your slow cooker, whether round or oval, will ensure its longevity and optimal performance.
 Here are some cleaning tips to help you keep your slow cooker in perfect condition.

-For both round and oval slow cookers, an effective way to clean the inside is to use a mixture of vinegar and baking soda.
+For both round and oval slow cookers, a mixture of vinegar and baking soda is an effective way to clean the inside.

 Pour a 1:1 ratio of vinegar and baking soda directly into the slow cooker, with the amount depending on its size.

-For example, a small 3-quart slow cooker may need 1/2 cup of each, while a larger 6-quart slow cooker may require 1 cup of each.
+For example, a small 3-quart slow cooker may need 1/2 cup each, while a larger 6-quart slow cooker may require 1 cup each.

-After the mixture is poured, allow the bubbles to die down, and then cover the slow cooker.
+After pouring the mixture, allow the bubbles to die and cover the slow cooker.
 Set it to LOW for 1 hour.

 Once the hour is up, use a soft sponge to remove any residue or food particles before washing it in the sink with warm, soapy water.
 Let it dry completely before storing or next use Crockpot®.